l-mb/l-mb.github.io/content/2025-07-31-the-AImperors-new-clothes.md

 #### Not Fit For Purpose

-Simply put: the models are **not** fit for the purposes they're marketed and sold for.
+**TL;DR**: the models are **not** fit for the purposes they're marketed and sold for.

 And we have no known strategy to overcome these limitations.

-Because they've suddenly developed these apparent capabilities at a certain complexity and scale, we keep mostly throwing more scale at it, while crossing our fingers.
+Because GPTs and LLMs have suddenly developed these apparent capabilities at a certain complexity and scale, our answer mostly consists of throwing more scale at the limits, and crossing our fingers.

-We have collectively sunk trillions into this by now across all dimensions, and while this yields improvements, the systems keep generating vastly incorrect responses.
+We have collectively sunk trillions into this.
+And while this yields improvements, the systems keep generating vastly incorrect and incomplete responses.

 That is not the same as saying they are not useful; I kindly refer back to the first part of this writing.
-And yet, there is an inflated presentation that they do not yet deliver on.
+And yet, there is an inflated presentation that they do not deliver on.

+They are an open research problem.
+The strategy might exist.
+But it might not.

-## The Elephant in the Room
+## The Elephant in the room

 Let's come back to the elephant in the room: the harm.